Kotlin/k2-performance-metrics/README.md

 After the build finishes, open the [benchmarkResult.ipynb](benchmarkResult.ipynb) Kotlin Notebook to compare the results.

-> [!IMPORTANT]
-> You must have the [Kotlin Notebook](https://blog.jetbrains.com/kotlin/2023/07/introducing-kotlin-notebook/) plugin
-> installed in IntelliJ IDEA Ultimate to view the results.

 ## Prerequisites

 Ensure beforehand that the project that you want to analyze can be successfully compiled with both Kotlin versions that you want to compare.